HumanSignal/labelImg/README.md

 2. Click 'Change default saved annotation folder' in Menu/File
 3. Click 'Open Dir'
 4. Click 'Create RectBox'
+5. Click and release left mouse to select a region to annotate the rect box
+6. You can use right mouse to drag the rect box to copy or move it

 The annotation will be saved to the folder you specify.

+You can refer to the below hotkeys to speed up your workflow.

 ### Create pre-defined classes